Q. Can I submit the Common Application?

 Q. What should I write in my personal statement?

-A. When writing your essay, concentrate on telling us who you are.
-The best essays are not autobiographies but those in which the writer reflects thoughtfully on a subject of personal interest or significance.
+A. Concentrate on telling us who you are in your essay.
+The best essays are not autobiographies, but those in which the writer reflects thoughtfully on a subject of personal interest or significance.
 The essay is your opportunity to share with us information that we cannot learn from your résumé or transcript.
 It is the best way to distinguish you from other applicants.
-Therefore, you should shy away from writing about subjects like Poland/Israel pilgrimages or summer trips to Israel, since many other students may write on the same topic.
+Therefore, you should probably not write about subjects like Poland/Israel pilgrimages or summer trips to Israel, since many other students may write on the same topic.
 You want your essay to stand out from the rest.
 Whatever topic you choose, make sure you proofread and spell-check your essay.

 A. Interviews are not required, but they are strongly recommended.
 Just like the essay, the interview gives you the opportunity to help us learn more about you.

 A. Students should visit us during a time that is most convenient for them.
 However, we strongly encourage prospective students to visit during the week so they can get a feel for life on campus.
 Tours can be scheduled Sunday through Friday, and interviews are held Monday through Friday.
-To arrange a visit, students should contact the Admissions Office at (212) 678-8832 or firstname.lastname@example.org.
-In addition to an interview, students can tour the campuses and sit in on a class.
+To arrange a visit, students should contact the List College Admissions Office at (212) 678-8832 or firstname.lastname@example.org.
+In addition to an interview, students can tour all three campuses and sit in on a class.

 Q. When is my application due?